cobalthq/cobalt-api-docs/versions/v2/content/webhooks.md

 ```

 > The above command returns no data and a `201` response code when successful.
 There will be a `Location` header
-> pointing at the newly-created webhook.
+> pointing at the newly created webhook.

 This endpoint creates a new webhook belonging to your organization.